rairoman567-netizen/operating-system/week3.md

 - **Network Usage:** Use `iftop`, `nload`, or `iperf3` to monitor network bandwidth.
   - Command: `iftop` for real-time bandwidth monitoring.
-  - Example:
-    ```bash
-    iperf3 -s  # on server
-    iperf3 -c <server-ip>  # on client for measuring network throughput.
-    ```

 ---

-By following this structure, you will ensure that you have a systematic approach to performance testing, proper installation documentation, and a clear strategy for monitoring and analyzing system performance.
+By following this structure,  I will ensure that I have a systematic approach to performance testing, proper installation documentation, and a clear strategy for monitoring and analyzing system performance.